mdscardigno/NumberGuesser/README.md

 Greeting to user or player and description of the game.
 -Console.WriteLine("I am thinking of a number between 1-1024.
 Enter your best guess for a number: .")
 -The guess will be a number therefore it will be an int.
 Grab the string and convert it to int and save it to a variable named playerNumber.

+Let's say the user prompts the computer, can you guess a number between 1-1024.
+The user already knows the number but the computer has to find out if the number is too low, too high or correct. while the computer is not correct, the user keeps telling the computer if numberGuessedBytheComputer is too high or too low.
+If the number is too low, the computer keeps going higher, if the number is too high, the computer keeps going lower until the number is correct.

+If the number is the number computer  wins.
+Keep telling too high or too low while the number is not correct.

 Data
 -random